Agnete Hoy: Work

 In 1939, Agnete and her mother left Denmark on holiday to visit her brothers who had returned to England a few years earlier to work.
 With the onset of war, they were unexpectedly exiled in England and Agnete went to Liverpool to be near her younger brother, Eric, who was working in the food canning industry.
-Unable to find suitable employment there, she decided to join her other brother Svend, who lived and worked in the heart of the pottery manufacturing area of Stoke-on-Trent and look for a pottery based job there.
+Unable to find suitable employment there, she decided to join her other brother Svend, who lived and worked in the heart of the pottery manufacturing area of Stoke-on-Trent and look for a pottery-based job there.
 She gained a job with Bullers Ltd. in Milton as head of the art studio.
 This factory produced porcelain insulators for the electricity industry, and had for a few years also operated a small art studio.
 Agnete set about consolidating and expanding this studio and began by producing ideas for 'oven to tableware', something that was virtually unheard of at that time.

 Many of her pots were experimental in nature and with no specific brief or restraint on her ideas, some one-off ceramics were produced, as well as designs for mass production.
 It was Bullers' intention to sell these wares to Heals in London and so when there were enough prototypes ready, Agnete herself went to see the Heals buyers.
-They liked the pots but immediately asked her to produce a range of porcelain animal models in similar colours, explaining that there was a market for such items in the USA.
+They liked the pots but immediately asked her to produce a range of porcelain animal models in similar colours, explaining that there was a market for such items in the US.

 As the confidence of the directors at Bullers increased she was allowed to choose assistants for the studio.
-The first one to arrive on the recommendation of Gordon Forsyth in 1943 was James Rushton, 15 years old, who was employed in the first place to be modeller and caster.
+The first one to arrive on the recommendation of Gordon Forsyth in 1943 was James Rushton, 15 years old, who was employed in the first place to be a modeller and caster.
 Later they were joined by Elsie Forrester and Hilda Hind, both described as decorators.
 The team grew to 10 and included Harold Thomas whom Agnete considered to be the best 'thrower' in Stoke-on-Trent.
 As soon as the workers had 'proved' their ability, she encouraged them to develop their own styles.
 Over the years Agnete invited influential studio potters such as Bernard Leach and his son, Michael and Rosemary Wren to visit.
 The input of visitors added to the general artistic and intellectual atmosphere within the studio.